s1037989/Mojolicious-Plugin-ReplyTime/README.md

 # Mojolicious-Plugin-ReplyTime

-Send a simple response with just the current time
+Reply with a simple response of just the current time

 # Synopsis